false

 Digital radiography (DR)

-DR technology has enabled the UVTHS to enhance standard X-ray images through the use of optimised radiographic algorithms.
-Studies have been further improved with the use of High Detail and High Speed cassettes depending upon the needs of examination.
-High detail bone imaging or fast chest radiographs are easily obtained with DR imaging.
+DR technology has enabled the UVTHS to enhance standard X-ray images using optimised radiographic algorithms.
+Studies have been further improved with the use of High Detail and High Speed cassettes, depending upon the needs of examination.
+High detail bone imaging or fast chest radiographs can be easily obtained with DR imaging.

 Orthopaedic Templating for surgical planning is another advantage of digital radiology.
-Our surgeons can plan hip or knee pin surgery in advance of the actual procedure to insure the best patient’s outcome possible.
+Our surgeons can plan hip or knee pin surgery in advance of the procedure to ensure the best possible patient outcome.

 Ultrasound